Today, I want to share a story about investing. It’s a fictional story, but it teaches a few good lessons about investing for the long term.

-Except the weather doesn’t always cooperate… One year a tough drought hits the area.
+One year a tough drought hits the area where the Hunter and the Farmer live.
 Rainfall is significantly reduced.
-The ground dries up and many of the plants die.
+The ground dries up and many plants die.
 The large game either dies from lack of water or food, or they simply move elsewhere.

 Because of the drought, the Farmer has to deal with some tough farming conditions.
 Thankfully because he lives in one location, the Farmer has already dug a well for water.
 He can irrigate some of his plants, but crop yields are probably going to be significantly reduced during a drought year.

 Luckily the Farmer decided to diversify his farm into a few different crops.
-Some of those crops are more drought resistant than others.
+Some crops are going to be more drought resistant than others.
 The Farmer must also save seeds for the follow year, “reinvesting” in next year’s crop.
 Generally, he’ll still have a food source during the drought.
 Things will get a little leaner, but he won’t perish.

-Things are a little more dire for the Hunger.
-The Hunter doesn’t have a store room with food or crops in the ground.
-He carries a little food from his last kill, but both animals and water sources have begun to disappear.
+The drought situation is a little more dire for the Hunter.
+His fresh water sources are drying up.
+The Hunter doesn’t have a store room with food or crops in the ground like the Farmer does.
+He only carries a little food from his last kill, but both animals and water sources have begun to disappear.

 Given these difficult circumstances, the Hunter has a couple choices — he can try to follow the animals elsewhere, or become a Farmer to survive.

 In The Investing World

 While it might not seem like it, this story is really about investing and the different strategies investors might take.